SamErde/PSPreworkout/docs/Initialize-Configuration.md

 ## OUTPUTS

 ## NOTES
-To Do:
+To Do
-- Create basic starter profile if none exist
+  Create basic starter profile if none exist
-- Create dot-sourced profile
+  Create dot-sourced profile
-- Create interactive picker for packages and modules (separate functions)
+  Create interactive picker for packages and modules (separate functions) Bootstrap Out-GridView or Out-ConsoleGridView

 ## RELATED LINKS